-Building your digital presence is a challenging task even for veteran players of the e-Commerce arena.
-In times of abundant content and limited attention spans from the users, it’s very hard to rise above the sea of spam on your clients’ newsfeed.
+Building your digital presence is a challenging task, even for veteran players in the e-Commerce arena.
+In times of abundant content and users’ limited attention spans, it’s hard to rise above the sea of spam on your clients’ newsfeeds.

 Holistic Architecture proposes a shift in the paradigm of digital design, empowering both the website’s UI & especially UX.

-The key to digital sales is a very easy to follow pipeline of desired actions.
-You want to guide the user along their cognitive buying process which I will explain thoroughly later on.
-If the user lands on your website and has a hard time deciding what to press in order to fulfil the wanted action, they will leave. e-Commerce giants call this the rule of 4 seconds.
-If the user can’t find the button, they want to press in 4 seconds, they feel stupid and leave your website.
+The key to digital sales is a very easy-to-follow pipeline of desired actions.
+You want to guide the user through their cognitive buying process, which I will explain thoroughly later.
+If the user lands on your website and has difficulty deciding what to press to fulfill the wanted action, they will leave. e-Commerce giants call this the rule of four seconds.
+If the user can’t find the button they want to press in four seconds, they feel stupid and leave your website.
 So basically, your UX, supported by your UI, must help your user feel tech-savvy.

-What is the map of decisions the user has to compare and contrast when prompted with your product?
-The first is if they want to click on your ad on not.
+What is the user’s map of decisions to compare and contrast when prompted with your product?
+The first is if they want to click on your ad or not.
 That’s the whole purpose of marketing, getting people to land on your website.
 From there, it’s all about UI&UX.

-As I promised I will explain the cognitive process of the typical buyer.
+As I promised, I will explain the cognitive process of the typical buyer.
 The average customer will most likely land on your website from a social media advertisement.
-The cognitive process must be analyzed in order to better understand what happened in your user’s mind and through an exercise of empathy, put yourself in their shoes so you can learn what shortcomings your project has.
-When people reach on a website, they are usually assaulted with pop-up ads trying to catch their attention.
-Maybe pop-ups used to work, but nowadays people developed the ability to mentally block and filter content.
+The mental process must be analyzed to understand better what happened in your user’s mind, and through an exercise of empathy, you should put yourself in their shoes to learn what shortcomings your project has.
+When people reach a website, they are usually assaulted with pop-up ads trying to catch their attention.
+Maybe pop-ups used to work, but nowadays, people developed the ability to block and filter content mentally.
 Just think about the speed it takes you to decide if a post on your newsfeed is worthy of your attention.
 Now add in the factor that people might want to fool you into buying stuff you don’t need.
-That’s right, you scroll right past posts that aren’t insightfully designed to capture your interest.
+That’s right.
+You scroll past posts that aren’t insightfully designed to capture your interest.
 So why would a website browsing experience be any different?

-If you get the hang of holistic architecture, all the other steps of the e-Commerce Ascension™ become way easier.
-The template is not just a powerful tool to increase your e-Commerce performance, it’s a mindset that allows people like you and me to gaze through the lens of consumer behavior and successfully apply the insight gathered.
+If you get the hang of holistic architecture, all the other steps of the e-Commerce Ascension™ will become way more accessible.
+The template is not just a powerful tool to increase your e-Commerce performance.
+It’s a mindset that allows people like you and me to gaze through the lens of consumer behavior and successfully apply the insight gathered.